Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 How to get around in Toronto

-Take the subway or the subway!
+Take the subway or tramways!
 You’ll notice their subways are very long!!!
 The subway is far from covering the whole city, however you can go anywhere with the tramways.
 Buy a presto card and put money on it (5 dollars, 10, 20, 50…).
 A one-way ride is 3 dollars.

 Where to stay in Toronto

 If you’re traveling on a budget, there’s the Parkdale Hostellerie.
 Click here to book your stay.
 If you’re looking for a mid-range place, the Home in Downtown is very-well located.
 Click here to book your stay.
 If you prefer luxury hotels, you’re gonna like the Hotel X Toronto.
 Click here to book your stay.
 Otherwise click here to check what are the hotels available in Toronto.

 Toronto travel tips